 Instructions

 - Gently add the squid to the pan and stir to coat in the tomato mixture.
-Saute for about a minute, to give some color to the squid.
+Sauté for about a minute to give some color to the squid.

 Notes